wwu-pi/tutorials/lectures/acse/010_setting_up_environment_with_docker.md

           However, this makes the environment setup a bit more complicated as will be highlighted in the following sections.
           <br/><br/>

-		      For Windows users with Docker Toolbox, you additionally need to establish a file system connection to the docker machine.
+		      For Windows users with Docker Toolbox, you additionally need to establish a file system connection to the Docker machine.
 Therefore:
         <ol>
           <li> In your file system, create a folder, e.g. <code class="highlighter-rouge">C:\ACSE\dockerShared</code>.</li>
           <li> Open VirtualBox, select the "default" machine, click on <b>Change</b>.</li>